Show All Answers

 Property value does not directly affect your property tax bill.
 It is used to calculate your share of the local property tax levy for the year.

 This levy is the total property tax revenue needed to fund the budgets set by your county, city, and school district.

 Your property’s taxable market value is multiplied by its classification rate to determine its share of the levy.

 Increasing or decreasing your property’s market value does not change the overall amount of property tax revenue that is collected.

-If after receiving your market value notice, you believe your property or classification is incorrect, call the Edina Assessing Office at 952-826-0365.
+If after receiving your market value notice in March, you believe your property classification is incorrect, call the Edina Assessing Office at 952-826-0365.

-If you disagree with your current value, collect any information you have to show why you believe your estimated market value or classification is incorrect, such as a recent appraisal of your property, recent sales of similar properties, etc.
+If you disagree with your current value, collect information to show why you believe your estimated market value is incorrect, such as a recent appraisal of your property, recent sales of similar properties, etc.

 Property taxes cannot be paid at City Hall.
 Current property taxes can be paid online at www.Hennepin.us, by mail to Hennepin County Treasurer, A-600 Government Center, Minneapolis, MN 55487 or in person at all Hennepin County Service Centers.
 For more information, visit www.Hennepin.us.

 For more information, contact Edina’s Assessing Division at 952-826-0365.